RocketMap/RocketMap/docs/extras/supervisord-on-linux.md

 ## The good stuff

-cd into your root PokemonGO Map folder.
+cd into your root RocketMap folder.
 Then:

     cd contrib/supervisord/
     ./install-reinstall.sh